 Tuan Samahon teaches and writes in the areas of federal courts and constitutional law.
-His articles on federal separation-of-powers doctrine, which focus especially on the powers to appoint and remove, have been published in the Stanford Law Review, Ohio State Law Journal, Hastings Law Journal, William & Mary Bill of Rights Journal, the University of Chicago Legal Forum, the Nevada Law Journal, the Northwestern University Law Review's Colloquy (forthcoming), and the University of Pennsylvania Journal of Constitutional Law's Heightened Scrutiny (forthcoming), among others.
+His articles on federal separation-of-powers doctrine, which focus especially on the powers to appoint and remove, have been published in the Stanford Law Review, Ohio State Law Journal, Hastings Law Journal, William & Mary Bill of Rights Journal, the University of Chicago Legal Forum, the Nevada Law Journal, among others and forthcoming articles.

 Tuan received his B.A. from Brigham Young University and his J.D. from Georgetown University Law Center, where he was an Olin Law and Economics Research Fellow and was co-awarded the Olin Prize in Law and Economics.
 Prior to entering teaching, he clerked for U.S. District Judge Raymond Jackson on the Eastern District of Virginia and for U.S. Circuit Judge Jay Bybee on the Ninth Circuit.
 He also practiced in the Washington, D.C. office of Covington & Burling.
 In 2007, he was named Professor of the Year by his students at the University of Nevada, Las Vegas.
-At Villanova, Tuan teaches Advanced Separation of Powers, Civil Procedure, Comparative Immigration Law, Constitutional Law I and II, and Federal Courts.
+At Villanova, Tuan teaches Civil Procedure, Federal Courts, Constitutional Law I and II, Advanced Separation of Powers, and Comparative Immigration Law.

 Office: Rm 338, Law School Building